Mortichar/semi-modify-game-speed/README.md

 This add-on/extension helps you automate certain aspects of the game, and adds certain useful features, combining many scripts into one.
 Toggle each one on and off individually from inside the game.
 Hovering over the SEMI sidebar buttons will give tooltips including hints, explanations, and tips for most scripts.

+* New Script: AutoFarm by Visua!
+    * Replaces AutoReplant with a much more customizable farming robot, with detailed settings like AutoMine.
 * New Core Features:
     * Backup, Restore, and Reset SEMI Configuration in the repurposed SEMI Menu
     * Toggle non-sidebar SEMI GUI elements: